Hotsunlok/FPGA-Bootcamp-Labs-VHDL-Design-with-Vivado/lab3-add-flipflops/README.md

 ![D Flip-Flop Diagram](../images/flipflop.png)

 ---
-Got it 👍 you want to describe the **mission of Lab 3** clearly in your README, using simple words but still technical enough.
-I’ll phrase it for you in the same style as Lab 2:

----

 ## Mission – Register Inputs and Outputs

 In this lab, the goal is to **register all inputs and outputs** of the thermostat design.